You have turned-in this assignment. You can review the lesson and see your previous answers.

 So firstly, for example, to conclude, all of these kind of really important words that really give structure to our ideas.

-To make a judgement on something.
+And finally, evaluate: to make a judgment on something.

 In English, we evaluate a writer's methods and ideas.

-So, in today's lesson, you're gonna have a really great opportunity to evaluate some of the key ideas in certain poems.
-So, today's lesson has two very clear learning cycles, and I'm really excited for both of them.
+So in today's lesson, you're gonna have a really great opportunity to evaluate some of the key ideas in certain poems.

-So, all those little kind of tips and tricks we can do to make our introductions as powerful as they can possibly be.
+So all those little kind of tips and tricks we can do to make our introductions as powerful as they can possibly be.

-And they really help out the rest of our essay having such a powerful introduction.
+And they really help out the rest of our essay, having such a powerful introduction.

-So, how we can use different things like discourse markers, for example, to make our ideas as powerful as they can possibly be.
+So how we can use different things like discourse markers, for example, to make our ideas as powerful as they can possibly be.

-So, without further ado, let's get started with learning cycle one.
+So without further ado, let's get started with learning cycle one.

-So, when writing analytical essays in response to poetry, we are going to be comparing two poems.
-So, quick discussion question for me then to kick us off with this learning cycle.
+So when writing analytical essays in response to poetry, we are going to be comparing two poems.

-Responding to a question about conflict.
+So look at Lucas's opening here responding to a question about conflict.

-What could be improved about this opening?
-So, Lucas has said, "The poem 'Remains', presents the traumatic nature of war.
+So Lucas has said, "The poem 'Remains' presents the traumatic nature of war.

-So does the poem 'Exposure'."
-How could we improve that?
-And we definitely can.
+'" How could we improve that?

-So, hit that pause button, have a quick discussion, or jot down some ideas and then push play when you'd like to see some feedback.
+So hit that pause button, have a quick discussion or jot down some ideas, and then push play when you'd like to see some feedback.

 Okay, excellent start to this lesson.

-My goodness, what a fantastic bunch of conversations I'm hearing really, really hard work.
+My goodness, what a fantastic bunch of conversations I'm hearing; really, really hard work.

 Let's keep that going throughout today's lesson.

-Firstly, is that Lucas could use comparative or correlative conjunctions here to make this opening a bit stronger and just link his ideas together.
+So things we could have said, I think what really jumps out to me about Lucas's opening, firstly, is that Lucas could use comparative or correlative conjunctions here to make this opening a bit stronger and just link his ideas together.

-And also, the identified similarity is very generic.
+So both, and, neither, nor, for example, And also, the identified similarity is very generic.

 Lucas could identify a smaller variation in a wider similarity to make his point much stronger.

-So, all Lucas has done here is identified that they're both about war, you know, a very, very obvious similarity.
+So all Lucas has done here is identified that they are both about war.

 He can make that a lot more complex.

-So, we could use correlative conjunctions alongside comparatives to make our comparisons more nuanced and to link our ideas.
+So we could use correlative conjunctions alongside comparatives to make our comparisons more nuanced and to link our ideas.

-So, correlative conjunctions work a little bit like this.
+So correlative conjunctions work a little bit like this.

-So, we can have poem one, poem two, and we also have our idea what we want to compare them.
+So we can have poem 1, poem 2, and we also have our idea, what we want to compare them, what comparison point we want to make.

-So, let's take a look at an example.
+So let's take a look at an example.

-So, we've got Weir who's one of the poets, and Garland too.
+So we've got Weir, who's one of the poets, and Garland too.

 They both highlight the damaging effect that war can have on those that stay at home.

-Weir in "Poppies" and Garland in "Kamikaze".
+Weir in "Poppies" and Garland in "Kamikaze.

-So, we can use some correlative conjunctions to make that point really strong.
+" So we can use some correlative conjunctions to make that point really strong.

 We could say both Weir and Garland highlight the damaging effect that war can have on those that stay at home.

-So, we're using those correlative conjunctions to really make a kind of nuanced point about how war is presented by those two poets.
+So we're using those correlative conjunctions to really make a kind of nuanced point about how war is presented by those two poets.

 Let's look at another example.